Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Deino.md

 ---
 Ability1: Hustle
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME633.png
+BookShinyImageName: HOME633_s.png
 BoxSprite: SRD-BoxSprite-deino.png
+DexCategory: Irate Pokemon
+DexDescription: This Pokemon is blind, It bites all it finds to be aware of its surroundings.
+  It constantly bumps into things and attacks anything close to it.
+Their bodies are covered in wounds and they are very aggressive.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 8
+  Feet: 2.6
+  Meters: 0.8
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-deino.png
 Learnset: '[[SRD-Deino-Learnset]]'
 Legendary: 'No'
 Name: Deino
 Number: 633
+PrimaryEggGroup: Dragon
+SecondaryEggGroup: ''
 Sprite: deino.png
 Type1: Dark
 Type2: Dragon
+Weight:
+  Hectograms: 173
+  Kilograms: 17.3
+  Pounds: 38.1
 ---

 #PokeroleSRD/Pokedex